Skip to main content

 DC internship housing complex

 Students accepted into the Washington DC Internship Summit Program will have access to housing along with the other BYU-Idaho students in the same cohort.
-Rent costs for housing are included in the Program Tuition fee.
+Rent costs for housing is $3,400.
 Housing is currently only available to single students, no married student housing is available through the program at this time.
+Married students are allowed to take part in the housing if they are not bringing their spouse with them.
 Students accepted into the program will be expected to follow housing rules and regulations that will be provided to them.
+The housing is fully furnished with mattress, pillow, blanket, sheets, cookware/bakeware, dishes, towels, couch and chair, lamps, and more.